kritav/YouTools/README.md

 - Change video speed from 0.1x to 10x.

 **Volume Control:**
-- Change video volume from 0 to 100.
+- Change video volume from 0 to 100. (percent)

 **Picture-in-Picture:**
 - Activate picture in picture with one button press.